What are Scleral Lenses?

 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

-If you are interested in seeing if scleral lenses are right for you, our staff at Thompson Optics help patients from all over Edmonton or St. Albert, Alberta. our optometrists will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact Thompson Optics to find out if scleral lenses are right for you.
+Our staff helps patients from all over Edmonton and St. Albert, Alberta, and our optometrists will provide a comprehensive evaluation and the highest level of care.